 The Express declared the Queen "a very modern monarch", telling us she had "created history by sending her first tweet".

 Created history?
 She sent a tweet.
-And even then there seems to be some suggestion the Queen was only pretending to tweet from an iPad while a flunky, hiding in the wings, sent a painstakingly proof-read and pre-approved tweet from an iPhone.
+And even then there seems to be some suggestion the Queen was only pretending to tweet from an iPad while a flunky, hiding in the wings, sent a pre-approved tweet from an iPhone.